AliceO2Group/WebUi/docs/tutorial/time-server.md

 ### Client side - Model.js

-After viewing the main controller, we can go to the model of the application.
-In the skeleton one file provides it: "model.js" as seen in the importation of "index.html".
-The model is a class which inherit the `Observable` class, thus providing a way to listen to any change of it's internal data.
-The controller will listen to this and render the view.
+After going through the simple controller (`index.html`), you can take a look at the model of the application: `Model.js`.
+The model is a class which inherits the `Observable` class which  notifies about any changes in  the model.
+Based on this notifications the controller will re-render the view.

-Here is a simple example of a model declaration (you can open Model.js to see the while file):
+Here is a simple example of a model declaration (you can open Model.js to see it all):

 ```js
 // Import frontend framework